kevineder/PyCoffeeD/README.md

 Stats job
 --------
 * A seperate script can be executed to keep your StatsD server and Twitter handle up-to-date.
-You'll need to kickoff the job once manually to validatewith Twitter:
+You'll need to kickoff the job once manually to validate with Twitter:
 				`python stats-job/StatsJob.py`
 * After that the first run a cron job can kick it off:
 				`* * * * *  /usr/bin/python /project/dir/stats-job/StatsJob.py > /project/dir/stats-job/log.txt`